datacarpentry/organization-genomics/_episodes/02-project-planning.md

 If you don't have access to these resources, you can back up on hard drives.
 Have two backups, and keep the hard drives in different physical locations.

 You can also use resources like [Amazon S3](https://aws.amazon.com/s3/),  [Microsoft Azure](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/),  [Google Cloud](https://cloud.google.com/storage/) or others for cloud storage.
+The (open science framework)[https://osf.io] is a free option for storing files up to 5 GB.
 See more in the [cloud lesson](http://www.datacarpentry.org/cloud-genomics/05-which-cloud/).